MicrosoftDocs/mixed-reality/mrtk-unity/features/ux-building-blocks/sliders.md

 We also recommend using the following hierarchy

 - PinchSlider - Contains the sliderComponent
+  - TouchCollider - Collider containing the entire selectable area of the slider.
+Enables the Snap To Position behavior.
   - SliderThumb - Contains the movable thumb
   - TrackVisuals - Containing the track and any other visuals
   - OtherVisuals - Containing any other visuals